brunoklein99/deep-learning-notes/README.md

 * Fix picture of dogs being classified as cats
 * Fix great cats (lions, panthers...) being classified as non cat
-* Improve perfomrnace on blurry images
+* Improve performance on blurry images

 Get some of the classification errors and manually check them, so as to have an idea on might we do next.
 Get an insight on why the errors might have happened.